knowrohit/knowrohit/README.md

 ## Hi, I'm Rohit 👾 👨🏽‍💻 🇺🇸 🇮🇳

 I'm a machine learning engineer who is deeply interested in tinkering with neural networks, building recommendation systems, and gathering best practices of machine learning in production.
-I write often about theoretical deep learning and applied MLOps and will soon launch a medium.
+I write often about theoretical deep learning and applied MLOps and will soon launch a medium blog.

-🔭 I’m doing research at the intersection of deep learning and ChatBot development.
+🔭 tensorflow and cars are the only things i love.

 🥷🏻 Creating order out of chaos using binary cross-entropy loss function.